nihilor/upperlower/README.md

 <string> upperlower(<string|array> source[, <string> notation[, <boolean> isHyphenated]])
 ```

 You may provide a string or an array of strings as the `source`.
 An array will be treated like a string with blank spaced words.
-By default `source` will capitalized.
-If `isHyphenated` equals true, upperlower will split strings by dashes, not by whitespace.
+By default `source` will be capitalized, but you may choose between the following styles: `capitalize`, `allcaps`, `camelcase`, `pascalcase`, `kebapcase`, `hyphenate`, and `titlecase`.
+Additionally, if `isHyphenated` equals true, [Upperlower](https://github.com/nihilor/upperlower) will split strings by dashes, underscores and dots, not by whitespace.

 ## Examples